 If you consider a processing error (such as one or more sections unmarked, or the incorrect transfer of grades) has been made, you can request a review of external assessment material.
-This involves checking that all of the scripts has been assessed and the results have been correctly recorded and transferred.
+This involves checking that all of the scripts have been assessed and the results have been correctly recorded and transferred.
 It does NOT involve re-marking the script.

 Fill in the application form included with your result notice and send it with the relevant answer booklet/s.